 Also, authentic compliments don’t need a lot of explanation – they’re simple and when given in person they’re accompanied with a warm smile that reaches the giver’s eyes.
 It’s not for nothing that compliments are known as ‘positive strokes’ – they have the ability to make people feel good about themselves.

 Having said that, some of us have a hard time receiving compliments.
 I think receiving a compliment graciously takes practice too.
-We need to take them with open arms, not feeling the need to put ourselves down or be pressured to return the compliment.
+We need to take them with open arms, not feeling the need to put ourselves down or be pressured to return it.
 The best way to receive a compliment would be to say a sincere ‘Thank you’ with a warm and open smile.

 Remember this, dear readers: